 21. Management of Water Flows.
 To the maximum extent practicable, the activity must be designed to maintain preconstruction downstream flow conditions (e.g., location, capacity, and flow rates).
-Furthermore, the activity must not permanently restrict or impede the passage of normal or expected high flows (unless the primary purpose of the fill is to impound waters) and the structure or discharge of dredged or fill material must withstand expected high flows.
+Furthermore, the activity must not permanently restrict or impede the passage of normal or expected high flows (unless the primary purpose high flows.
 The activity must, to the maximum extent practicable, provide for retaining excess flows from the site, increasing water flows from the project site, relocating water, or redirecting water flow beyond preconstruction conditions.
-Stream channelizing will be reduced to the minimal amount necessary, and the activity must, to the maximum extent practicable, reduce adverse effects such as flooding or erosion downstream and upstream of the project site, unless the activity is part of a larger system designed to manage water flows.
+Stream channelizing will be reduced to the minimal amount necessary, and the activity must, to the maximum extent practicable, reduce adverse effects such as flooding or crosion downstream and upstream of the project site, unless the activity is part of a larger system designed to manage water flows.
 In most cases, it will not be a requirement to conduct detailed studies and monitoring of water flow.